 An idea management software serves as the backbone of your idea management process.
 It is where you’ll collect the ideas, discuss them, evaluate and prioritize them, and keep track of their progress, as well as the strategic direction of your ideation activities.

-We might be a bit biased on this, but we obviously think Viima is simply the best tool for the job, and our customers agree.
-Viima is the highest rated idea management software in the world based on customer reviews.
+We are obviously biased on this, but we think Viima is simply the best tool for the job, and others would seem to agree.
+According to Gartner, Viima became the most widely used innovation management software in 2019, and since then, Viima has also been the highest rated idea management software in the world based on customer reviews.

 Our recommendation: Viima

 Many people mistakenly believe that the hard part is coming up with great ideas.
 This misconception typically arises from people who aren’t used to creative work.
 Creative professionals actually come up with ideas all the time and there are dozens of tools out there that can help you do the same.
 Here are some of our favorites: